asit-fdraschbacher/artifacts_manifest_problems/README.md

 # Tested Environments

 We used the following environment when working on this project:

 - **JDK**: openjdk 22.0.2
 - **IDE**: IntelliJ Community Edition 2024.2.1
 - **Android Studio**: 2024.1.2
 - **OS**: macOS Sonoma 14.5 (23F79) (x86_x64)

 The following environment has also been confirmed to work (kudos to our anonymous artifact reviewers at ACSAC'24!):

 - **JDK**: Temurin 17.0.12
 - **IDE**: IntelliJ Community Edition 2024.2.1
 - **Android Studio**: 2024.1.2.12
 - **OS**: Ubuntu 24.04 LTS (x86_x64)

+**Please Note:** Some parts of this project require a decent amount of RAM.
+If execution fails with an OutOfMemoryException, increase the maximum heap allowed to the JVM, e.g. by passing -Xmx8192M as an additional argument to the java command.

 # Artifact Details